FredHutch/bioDS-bootcamp/Tutorials/IntroToCompBio/README.md

-# Tools of the Trade
+# Introduction to Computational Biology

 These are the basic tools you'll need to learn to use the information in this repository, work with data and convey your results.
 We have primarily focused on using R for this bootcamp for a variety of reasons but know that other programming languages (such as python) are also commonly used in biomedical data science.

 ## Software installation